Negative Log-Likelihood

 Negative log-likelihood, or NLL, is a loss function used in multi-class classification.
 It measures how closely our model predictions align with the ground truth labels.

-Because the Softmax Activation Function tends to force a single significant number, the loss function only needs to be concerned with the loss corresponding to the correct labels.
+Because the Softmax Function tends to force a single significant number, the loss function only needs to be concerned with the loss corresponding to the correct labels.

 In PyTorch, the function is called torch.functional.nll_loss, although it doesn't take the log, as it expects outputs from a LogSoftmax activation layer.